 Shifting from private motor vehicles to walking, cycling and public transport reduces the amount of carbon dioxide we pump into the atmosphere, and so mitigates the threat of long-term climate change, which if unchecked is likely to destroy the Great Barrier Reef and reduce the food-growing potential of the Australian continent.

 Although public transport still consumes energy, it consumes much less energy per passenger than car transport.
 Indeed, nearly 95 per cent of Australia’s transport-related emissions come from cars, trucks and planes; less than 5 per cent comes from trains, trams and buses.
-(Shipping and off-road transport makes up the balance.)
+(Shipping and off-road transport accounts for another small portion.)
 A 2008 study found that Melbourne’s total greenhouse emissions from transport – some 11 million tonnes of CO2 – are 30% higher than London’s, despite London having twice the population.

 But of course transport is far from being the only source of our greenhouse emissions.
 It accounts for a little over one-sixth of our emissions, whereas electricity generation accounts for nearly one-third (albeit slowly declining).
 Sometimes this is taken to imply that emissions from transport are being unfairly singled out for undue attention.
 First get electricity’s share down to one-sixth, people say, then we can worry about transport’s share.